amin-norollah/PAT-Noxim/README.md

 to simulate a NoC in power consumption, area, delay and temperature models.
 PAT-Noxim is developed to support several predefined and custom architectures.

+**If you use PAT-Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:**

+Amin Norollah, Danesh Derafshi, Hakem Beitollahi, and Ahmad Patooghy.
+2018.
+PAT-Noxim: A Precise Power & Thermal Cycle-Accurate NoC Simulator.
+31st international IEEE SoC (System-on-Chip) Conference (SOCC 2018).

 Structure
 ------------